kermitt2/grobid-client-node/Readme.md

 ## Build and run

 You need first to install and start the *grobid* service, latest stable version, see the [documentation](http://grobid.readthedocs.io/).
-It is assumed that the server will run on the address `http://localhost:8070`.
-You can change the server address by editing the file `main.js`.
+By default, it is assumed that the server will run on the address `http://localhost:8070`.
+You can change the server address by editing the config  file `config.json`.

 Install the present module: